-Pole's the goal for hungry Hamilton
+Motor racing: Grid penalty denies Hamilton Austria pole

 | SPIELBERG, Austria

-SPIELBERG, Austria Lewis Hamilton made pole the goal on Friday after dominating Austrian Grand Prix practice with a "fantastically fast" Mercedes.
+SPIELBERG, Austria Lewis Hamilton made pole the goal after dominating Austrian Grand Prix practice with a "fantastically fast" Mercedes on Friday - and then had to accept it was not going to happen on the next day.

-The triple Formula One world champion has been on pole position at the Red Bull Ring for the past two years and is favorite for the hat-trick to move closer to Michael Schumacher's all-time record of 68.
+The triple Formula One world champion, who has been on pole position at the Red Bull Ring for the past two years, was favorite for the hat-trick to move closer to Michael Schumacher's all-time record of 68.

+However, his team said later in the day he would collect a five-place penalty for an unscheduled gearbox change - something they had known but kept quiet about since Tuesday at least.

-Hamilton is currently on 66, meaning another in Spielberg on Saturday would set him up to equal the record at Silverstone, his home British Grand Prix, next week.
+Hamilton is on 66 poles, meaning another in Spielberg on Saturday would have set him up to equal the record at Silverstone, his home British Grand Prix, next week.

-"The goal is pole," he told reporters after twice lowering his own circuit lap record during the day's two sessions.
+"The goal is pole," he had told reporters after twice lowering his own circuit lap record during the day's two sessions.
 "But it's still going to be a tough race on Sunday for sure."

 Hamilton, winner in Austria last year, is 14 points behind Ferrari's championship leader Sebastian Vettel after eight races but still has a good chance of going into the August summer break in the lead.